prabhpreet332/prabhpreet332.github.io/content/posts/git-github-best-practices.md

     1. *ci*: ci/cd pipeline updates
     1. *perf*: performance related changes
     1. *refactor*: code refactors
-    1. *revert*: revert commits or cherry picking revert commits
+    1. *revert*: reverting the commits

     These can vary based on team but above are the general prefix that are used. [[5] [6] [7]]({{< relref "#references" >}})